plomino/Plomino/doc/src/PlominoDoc/features.rst

 Open with form
 --------------

+The form used to render a document is determined by a number of mechanisms:

-A Plomino document is displayed by default using the form corresponding to its 'Form' item value (which contains the id of the forms used during the last document saving).
+- By default, Plomino document is displayed using the form corresponding to its ``Form`` item value (which contains the id of the form last used to save the document).

-But if the view where from the document is opened does define a Form formula, the resulting form will be used instead.
+- If the view from where the document is opened defines a ``Form`` formula, the resulting form will be used instead.

-And to force the usage of a given form, the form id can be passed in the request using the 'openwithform' parameter.
+- And to force the usage of a given form, the form id can be passed in the request using the ``openwithform`` parameter.

 Example: